 For almost 50 years the Ceramics Program has served Harvard University and the greater community with its exciting educational offerings.
 Check out the 3 part video all about the studio.
 The History, The People, The Studio.

-Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events, and workshops for FAS courses and student groups.
+Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events (now events for Houses), and workshops for FAS courses and student groups.
 Complementing the wide range of courses are lectures, master classes, and demonstrations by visiting artists and ceramics symposia involving potters, sculptors, art historians and archaeologists from all over the world.

 An expert group of instructors, independent professionals, resident and visiting artists inspire students and engage them in developing critical and technical skills for making functional and expressive vessels, figurative and abstract sculpture, tiles, and murals.
 Mentoring opportunities flourish from the advantage and necessity of sharing knowledge, studio space, and large kiln firings.
 In most media it is rare for professional artists to work alongside beginners, but learning through exposure to work-in-process is central for the Ceramics Program's dynamic mix of students.